-- Insurance risk governance practices are in place, including independent monitoring and review and reporting to senior management and the Risk Committee. - Income and regulatory capital sensitivities are monitored, managed and reported against pre-established risk appetite limits for policyholder behaviour, mortality, morbidity and longevity risks. - Comprehensive Insurance Risk Policy, guidelines and practices are in place. - The global underwriting manual aligns underwriting practices with our corporate risk management standards and ensures a consistent approach in insurance underwriting. - Board-approved maximum retention limits are in place.
-Amounts issued in excess of these limits are reinsured. - Detailed procedures, including criteria for approval of risks and for claims adjudication are established and monitored for each business - Underwriting and risk selection standards and procedures are established and overseen by the corporate underwriting and claims risk management function. - Diversification and risk pooling is managed by aggregation of exposures across product lines, geography and distribution channels. - We use reinsurance to limit losses, minimize exposure to significant risks and to provide additional capacity for growth. - The Insurance Risk Policy and Investment & Credit Risk Policy establish acceptance criteria and protocols to monitor the level of reinsurance ceded to any single reinsurer or group of reinsurers. - Reinsurance counterparty risk is monitored, including annual reporting of reinsurance exposure to the Risk Committee.
+- Insurance risk governance practices are in place, including independent monitoring and review and reporting to senior management and the Risk Committee. - Income and regulatory capital sensitivities are monitored, managed and reported against preestablished risk appetite limits for policyholder behaviour, mortality, morbidity and longevity risks. - Comprehensive Insurance Risk Policy, guidelines and practices are in place. - The global underwriting manual aligns underwriting practices with our corporate risk management standards and ensures a consistent approach in insurance underwriting. - Board-approved maximum retention limits are in place.
+Amounts issued in excess of these limits are reinsured.

-(2) Payments due based on maturity dates and include expected interest payments.
+Payments due based on maturity dates and include expected interest payments.
 Actual redemption of certain securities may occur sooner as some include an option for the issuer to call the security at par at an earlier date.